© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort and a section of Roman road 350m north west of Holly House Farm is a scheduled monument protected by Historic England under reference 1018529.
 View the official record →

-The Roman fort and section of Roman road located 350 metres north west of Holly House Farm in Nottinghamshire is a scheduled ancient monument of the Roman period.
+A Roman fort and section of Roman road 350 metres north west of Holly House Farm is a scheduled monument preserving remains of military infrastructure from the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018529.

 Roman fort and a section of Roman road 350m north west of Holly House Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018529.